rbtylee/tutorial-jsonc/tutorial/edit2.md

    json_object_set_string(number, "843 276-3583");
 ```

 Imagine how much more complex it would become in a JSON where objects are nested much more deeply.
 Surely there must be an easier way to access or modify JSON objects deeply nested within another JSON object.
-This is where JSON pointers come in: JSON pointer uses a string syntax for identifying a specific value within a JSON object.
+This is where JSON pointers come in: a JSON pointer uses a string syntax for identifying a specific value within a JSON object.

 Consider again our example, John's Office phone number.
 For the JSON represented by our _*contact.json*_ file, the string "_*/phoneNumbers/1/number*_" is a JSON pointer to the value of his office number.